 From year to year, our destination lodges in the Bozeman, Ennis, and Twin Bridges areas can experience solid fishing in April.
 If you desire to experience these areas of Montana in a season possibly new to you, contact us and we can discuss options and create a potential itinerary.

 The Smith River’s first launches of the year occur in mid-May.
 A 60-mile floating and camping trip through a remote canyon, a Smith River float trip is a Yellow Dog favorite.
-Along with the Missouri and Bighorn Rivers, the Smith can be good options when other rivers are in the height of runoff.
+Along with the Missouri and Bighorn Rivers, the Smith can be a good option when other rivers are in the height of runoff.

 Summer: Mid-June through Labor Day

 June kicks off the summer season in earnest.
 Missoula-area rivers, such as Rock Creek, the Bitterroot, Blackfoot, and Clark Fork Rivers drop and clear from snowmelt first.
-Then moving east across Montana, typically followed by the Smith, Big Hole, Madison, and lastly, the Yellowstone, drop and clear.
+Then moving east across Montana, typically followed by the Smith, Big Hole, Gallatin, Madison, and lastly, the Yellowstone, drop and clear.
 The Bighorn and Missouri Rivers typically run clear all through June.

 Fly fishing in Montana in June is defined by the grandness of scale.
 Rivers are dropping as snowmelt runoff has subsided, so guides are fishing them at their highest flows of the season.
 Coinciding with the window of dropping flows is the first major hatch of the summer—the salmon fly.
 Known by many, enjoyed by lots, but predicted by very few, the salmon fly hatch is hard to plan for, so fishing the salmon fly hatch demands a flexible and positive attitude.